YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 For a process that wishes to close YottaDB databases and no longer use YottaDB, the function wraps `ydb_exit() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-exit>`_ so that any further calls to
-YottaDB return a CALLINAFTEREXIT` error.
+YottaDB return a CALLINAFTEREXIT error.

-Although in theory typical processes should not need to call :code:`Exit()` because normal process termination should close databases cleanly, in practice thread shutdown may not always ensure that databases are closed cleanly.
-So, application code should invoke :code:`Exit()` prior to process exit, or when an application intends to continue with other work beyond use of YottaDB.
+Although in theory typical processes should not need to call :code:`Exit()` because normal process termination should close databases cleanly, in practice, thread shutdown may not always ensure that databases are closed cleanly, especially since the C :code:`atexit()` functionality does not reliably work in Go's multi-threaded environment.
+Application code should invoke :code:`Exit()` prior to process exit, or when an application intends to continue with other work beyond use of YottaDB, to ensure that databases are closed cleanly.
+To accomplish this, you should use a
+"defer yottadb.Exit()" statement early in the main routine's initialization.

 -------------------
 Go IsLittleEndian()